Crock (comic strip)

 Crock is an American comic strip created by Bill Rechin and Brant Parker depicting the French Foreign Legion.
 Distributed by King Features Syndicate, the strip began in 1975 and ended in May 2012.
 As of January 2012, it appeared in 250 newspapers in 14 countries.

 Don Wilder took over the writing duties in 1976 as Parker returned his focus to The Wizard of Id.
-Following the death of Bill Rechin in May 2011, the strip was drawn by Kevin Rechin and written by Bob Morgan, who is Rechin's brother-in-law.
-Publication of new Crock strips ended with the May 20, 2012, Sunday comic, though reprints of older strips by Bill Rechin have continued to run.
+After Wilder's death in 2008, Bill Rechin also wrote the strip.
+When Bill Rechin was stricken with esophageal cancer in 2010, his son Kevin Rechin began to assist him with drawing it and his son-in-law Bob Morgan became the writer.
+On Bill Rechin's death, Kevin Rechin and Morgan continued the strip until publication of new Crock strips ended with the May 20, 2012, Sunday comic.
+Reprints of older strips by Bill Rechin have continued to run.

 Characters and story

 King Features describes Crock as "the greatest and longest-running parody of the Foreign Legion classic, Beau Geste," written in 1924 by P. C. Wren and filmed several times.
-The comic strip is set in the middle of a barren desert at a desolate fort, where the tyrannical and corrupt Commandant Vermin P. Crock rules over a curious group of beleaguered legionnaires:
+The comic strip is set in the middle of a barren desert at a desolate fort, where the tyrannical and corrupt Commandant Vermin P. Crock rules over a curious group of beleaguered legionnaires.
+The characters include: